vlatan/video-store/migrations/pickle_to_json/README.md

 We need the production database data and the schema:
 1. Dump the production data with the schema.
 2. Bring down the docker compose.
-3. Comment out the `./migrations:/docker-entrypoint-initdb.d` volume in `compose.yaml`.
-4. Delete the postgress data volume.
+3. Delete the postgress data volume.
-5. Run the docker compose.
+4. Run the docker compose.
 5. Copy the database dump into the docker container.
-7. Import/restore the data with its original schema.
+6. Import/restore the data with its original schema.
 If you see ONLY errors that complain that the role `postgres` does not exist you are good to go.

 This is starting point, we have the exact same database from the production.
 The following are steps for manipulating and adapting the data to be able to fit into the new, improved databse schema.